 Eligible sectors include the following:

 ** CEDP supports film sector organizations and film festivals.
-Other Provincial support for film and TV is offered through the Newfoundland and Labrador Film Development Corporation and the Newfoundland and Labrador Arts Council .
+Provincial support for other film and TV projects is offered through the Newfoundland and Labrador Film Development Corporation and the Newfoundland and Labrador Arts Council .

 The Newfoundland and Labrador Arts Council offers granting programs to individuals and organizations, professional and community based, in all disciplines.